Education x Environmental Conservation

 Register for Sustainable Living Program

-We provide environmental education to children in schools to instill a deep sense of environmental stewardship from an early age.
-Our curriculum includes topics such as plastic pollution, biodiversity loss, endangered species conservation, climate change, deforestation, water, and air pollution.
+We provide climate change education to children in schools to instill environmental stewardship from an early age.
+Our curriculum covers the causes, impacts, and solutions related to climate change, along with related environmental issues such as plastic pollution, biodiversity loss, endangered species conservation, deforestation, and water and air pollution.

 Our classroom instructional design uses proven pedagogical approaches and innovative teaching methods to ensure lessons are linked to real-life contexts.
 We use storytelling, visual media, and outdoor activities to engage children in environmental conservation efforts such as riverside cleanup drives and tree planting.